My journey with language learning apps has been a rollercoaster of high hopes and reality checks.Â

 In addition to self-study materials, Get French Classes emphasizes the importance of real-world practice and feedback.
 Through private classes with experienced tutors , you'll have the opportunity to apply what you've learned in realistic scenarios and receive personalized guidance on your pronunciation, grammar, and fluency.Â

-Our group classes and learning pods provide additional chances to practice your skills with other learners at a similar level, helping you build confidence and overcome the common obstacle of not having someone to speak with regularly.
+Our group classes and learning pods provide additional chances to practice your speaking skills and many oher language skills with other learners at a similar level, helping you build confidence and overcome the common obstacle of not having someone to speak with regularly.

 Last but not least, Get French Classes is designed to be truly effective at taking you from a beginner to an intermediate or advanced level of proficiency.Â